MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

    M_{w} = \frac{2\pi}{\sqrt{3}}  \left( \frac { A_{h} }{ \beta } \right) ^{\frac{1}{3}}
    :label: baroc_munk_layer

-in order to to have a well resolved boundary current in the sub-tropical gyre we will set :math:`A_{h} = 5000` m\ :sup:`2` s\ :sup:`--1`.
+in order to to have a well resolved boundary current in the subtropical gyre we will set :math:`A_{h} = 5000` m\ :sup:`2` s\ :sup:`--1`.
 This results in a boundary current resolved across two to three grid cells in the southern portion of the domain.

-Given our choice for :math:`A_{h}` in this experiment is an order of magnitude larger than in tutorial :ref:`Barotropic Ocean Gyre <barotropic_gyre_stab_crit>`, let's re-examine the stability of horizontal Laplacian friction:
+Given that our choice for :math:`A_{h}` in this experiment is an order of magnitude larger than in tutorial :ref:`Barotropic Ocean Gyre <barotropic_gyre_stab_crit>`, let's re-examine the stability of horizontal Laplacian friction: